sayali0512/manual-migration/option2.md

     ![mysql server ss](images/mysqldb1.png)
     - Select the Create a resource button (+) in the upper left corner of the portal in resource group
     - Select Databases > Azure Database for MySQL.
 If you cannot find MySQL Server under the Databases category, click See all to show all available database services.
 You can also type Azure Database for MySQL in the search box to quickly find the service.
-    - Click Azure Database for MySQL tile.
+    - Click Azure Database for MySQL.
 Fill out the Azure Database for MySQL form.
         - Server name: Choose a unique name that identifies your Azure Database for MySQL server.
 For example, mydemoserver.
 The domain name.mysql.database.azure.com is appended to the server name you provide.
 The server name can contain only lowercase letters, numbers, and the hyphen (-) character.
 It must contain from 3 to 63 characters.
         - Subscription: Select the default subscription.
         - Resource group: The resource group will be auto selected.